url-kaist/TRAVEL/README.md

 Object segmentation, Traversable ground segmentation, Graph search, Autonomous navigation, LiDAR

 ### To Do
+* This archive is still being updated.
+Up until the IROS'22 presentation, I will update the final version.
 - [ ] Add the application codes
 - [ ] Update for docker users